Can You Take Ibuprofen Or Painkillers Before Getting A Tattoo?

-When your artist tattoos you, it’s imperative that they can see a clear outline of the stencil that they need to trace in order to place your tattoo exactly where it’s required.
+When your artist tattoos you, it’s imperative that they can see a clear outline of the stencil that they are tracing in order to place your tattoo exactly where it’s required.

-However if Ibuprofen or painkillers cause larger amounts of bleeding, this blood can leak and sit on top of the skin more than usual, preventing the artist from clearly seeing exactly where they should tattoo.
+However, if Ibuprofen or painkillers cause larger amounts of bleeding, this blood can leak and pool on top of the skin more than usual, preventing the artist from clearly seeing exactly where they should be tattooing.

-The more your skin bleeds around the tattoo, the longer your artist will need to take wiping away the excess blood.
+The more your skin bleeds around the tattoo, the more time your artist will need to constantly wipe away the excess blood.
 The more stopping and starting required, the longer the session will be overall.

 If you’re paying for your tattoo by the hour, expect to pay roughly one hour more for a long session if you’re a heavy bleeder.